Vietnam.vn - Nền tảng quảng bá Việt Nam

 Saturated fats and fried oils like fast food and greasy fried foods not only increase blood fat but also cause inflammation, making insulin resistance worse.

-In particular, being sedentary, such as sitting in one place and not exercising much, makes the body less effective in using sugar, while muscles are the place that consumes the most sugar.
+In particular, being sedentary, such as sitting in one place and not exercising much, makes the body less effective in using sugar, while muscles are the largest consumers of sugar.

 Common social media mistakes that are promoted as detoxification and healing contribute to insulin resistance.
 For example, many people mistakenly believe that drinking fruit juice is “healthy,” but when the natural fiber is removed, all that’s left is fructose.
 The liver has to metabolize this sugar, and if there’s too much, it’s stored as visceral fat.